27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Website: https://basementmiami.com

-Aside from the city posh is Miami’s oldest bar Mac’s located off of 14th Street.
+Aside from the city’s poshness, Miami’s oldest bar, Mac’s (AKA Duce), located off of 14th Street, is an experience you need to visit.
 Do not leave Miami without visiting this bar at least once.
 Consisting of a very eclectic crowd, and is different from the exclusive high-end nightclubs.
 Mac’s is one of the favorite bars and was praised by Anthony Bourdain.
-If you want to continue partying until the wee hours of the morning doors open at 8 am and close the following day at 5 am.
+If you want to continue partying until the wee hours of the morning, doors open at 8 am and close the following day at 5 am.

 Address: 222 14th St, Miami Beach, FL 33139